Choosing the Right Health Plan for Your Employees

 Before looking for an insurance broker or evaluating plans yourself, you should create a list that includes preferences for dental, mental health, or maternity coverage, and whether your company may want to provide insurance for employees' dependents.
 Additionally, many employers have implemented workplace wellness programs in an effort to improve the overall health (and lower premiums) of their workers.

 Should My Business Use an Insurance Broker?

-Most small businesses purchase group health plans from a broker.
-Brokers usually offer plans from five to fifteen insurers, and can be a great help in comparison shopping.
-When choosing a broker, it is often best to find one that has experience in dealing with businesses of a similar type and in the same industry as yours.
+Most small businesses purchase group health plans from a broker, who typically offer plans from five to fifteen insurers.
+When choosing a broker, it is often best to find one that has experience in dealing with businesses of a similar type as yours.

-Getting a recommendation for a good broker can also be important.
-Not all brokers are ethical.
+Getting a recommendation for a good broker can also be important, since not all brokers are ethical.
 Insurers will only issue one quote to a business seeking coverage, so some brokers "paper the market" by getting bids from almost all available insurance providers.
 This effectively locks your business into working with the broker.
 Some brokers also may offer a computerized search that supposedly compares all policies on the market, but which is rigged to recommend only those that the broker sells.